xrstf/protokol/README.md

   -n, --namespace stringArray   Kubernetes namespace to watch resources in (supports glob expression) (can be given multiple times)
-      --oneshot                 Dump logs, but do not tail the containers (i.e. exit after downloading the current state) -o, --output string           Directory where logs should be stored -v, --verbose                 Enable more verbose output
+      --oneshot                 Dump logs, but do not tail the containers (i.e. exit after downloading the current state) -o, --output string           Directory where logs should be stored --stream                  Do not just dump logs to disk, but also stream them to stdout -v, --verbose                 Enable more verbose output
 ```